odonto/odonto/README.md

-This is openodonto - an [Opal](https://github.com/openhealthcare/opal) project.
+This is odonto - an [Opal](https://github.com/openhealthcare/opal) project.

 To get started, run the following commands: